SOARingLab/RESILIENCE/README.md

-# Reaction to Long-tailed Change
+# Reaction to Long-tailed Changes

 ## Introduction